Methodology

 How much does this job require judgment, presence, and responsibility that resists automation?
 From Pizzinelli theta, computed from O*NET Work Context data.

-These three layers produce the structural score.
+Exposure and bottleneck first form displacement pressure.
+Demand resilience then acts as an independent counterforce.
 Around that core score we add confidence, labour evidence, synthetic-role estimates, offset potential, and scenario tooling rather than hiding everything inside one opaque number.

 | Layer | Measures | Source |